yzziizzy/gpuedit/DEVELOPMENT.md

 * Basic autocomplete
 * Reorder tabs
 * Autosort tabs
+* Get rid of null-buf in empty lines
 * Go to previous search match (refactor search to find all in a list)
 * Able to refocus on the editor while finding
 * NULL-inserting bug related to line splitting after movign from long line to short